Learning Center

 After you multiply your hourly rate by the number of hours you worked to complete a piece, add in the cost of your supplies plus the cost of your selected picture frame, and you’ll arrive at the amount you can sell that particular piece of art for!

-Example: You worked 15 hours to complete a piece, and the minimum wage in your state is $9.00/hour.
+💡 Example: You worked 15 hours to complete a piece, and the minimum wage in your state is $9.00/hour.
 First, you’d multiply 15×9, and get 135.
 Then, add in a $45 dollar frame, plus about $35 worth of supplies.
 That totals to $215 for your framed art.

 Size Based Pricing

-Example: Your finished art piece is 6 inches by 6 inches.
+💡 Example: Your finished art piece is 6 inches by 6 inches.
 When multiplied, you get 36 square inches.
 Then you’ll multiply that with your pre-determined dollar amount, which we’ll say is $5.
 After multiplying 36×5, you’ll add in a $45 dollar frame, plus $35 in supplies, and arrive at an art price of $260 dollars.

-Why You Should Add A Framed Option
+Add A Framed Option To Your Etsy Store

-• Additional Revenue: You can charge a higher markup for your art or photographs if they’re framed which means you’ll get additional revenue with each art piece sold.
+• Additional Revenue: You can charge a higher markup for your art or photographs if they’re framed which means you’ll get additional revenue with each piece sold.

-• Differentiation: Adding framed art helps you stand out from countless other sellers, leading to your artwork getting noticed (and sold) more while being exposed to a much larger buyer pool.
+• Differentiation: Adding framed art helps you stand out from countless other sellers, leading to your artwork getting noticed (and sold) more.

 Selling Art On Etsy: Marketing